 From cleaners to laundry stains and laundry ball spray vinegar pretty much solves life problems.

-This oils you chose are mostly based on preference.
+These oils you chose are mostly based on preference.
 I use oils for both smell as well as some healing properties.
-They don’t cure all, but they do provide a boost for certain things.
-If you’re overwhelmed by which ones to purchase, I’d start with: peppermint, lavender, orange/citrus, tea tree and lemon grass.
+They don’t a cure-all, but they do provide a boost for certain things.
+If you’re overwhelmed by which ones to purchase, I’d start with: peppermint, lavender, orange/citrus, tea tree, and lemongrass.
 Those can get you pretty far.

 When it comes to ingredients for homemade products (both spa/beauty as well as household and practical) there’s a lot to chose from.
 You can definitely get adventurous and spend some big bucks.
 But if you’re just getting started, stick to the basics and purchase products with multiple uses.